nasa/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 ### Building Components and Deployments

 Once a developer has implemented a component, it is time to build that component and test that component.
-In order to build a component the `build` subcommand needs to be run.
+In order to build a component, the `build` subcommand needs to be run.
 This will build the "current directory" that the developer is in.
 That means that should the user change into a deployment directory then the build command will build the full deployment.
 Should the user desire to build a component, navigate into the Component's directory and run the build command.